 As an honors student at MU, you may choose to live in the Honors Learning Community (HLC).
-Co-ed floors reserved for Honors Residence students in Mark Twain Hall provide you with specials areas for studying and socializing, and encourage you to participate broadly in life at Mizzou.
+Co-ed floors reserved for Honors Residence students in one of two halls, Mark Twain Hall and Schurz Hall, both of which have special areas for studying and socializing, on-site Honors advising (Twain Tuesdays and Schurzday Thursday) and encourage you to participate broadly in the Honors experience and residential life at Mizzou.

-Mark Twain Hall takes its name affectionately from Missouri’s famous author.
+This hall takes its name, affectionately, from Missouri’s famous author.
 Remodeled in the Fall of 2013, Mark Twain Hall hosts 380 students between seven floors.
 The building offers both single and double suites to its residents.
 Students will find ample study space between study rooms and house lounges located on each floor.
 The basement of Mark Twain Hall features a full kitchen, laundry room, meeting room, practice room for musicians and a fully equipped computing site.
 It also features living and learning communities that are sure to keep students active and engaged in the hall.